k-groenbroek/reactivestate/readme.md

 Create observable state.

 ### computed
-Add computed properties to observable state.
+Computed properties produce values that depend on observable state or other computed properties.
+It will observe its dependencies and recompute only when needed.

 ### observe
-Run a function that depends on observable state.
+Observers produce side effects that depend on observable state or computed properties.
 It will observe its dependencies and rerun when they change.